Categories

 5 Lessons for the CCO

 1. Treat AI as a human dignity and compliance risk.
-AI is now part of legal, ethical, operational, data, third-party and culture risk.
-The Encyclical reminds us that AI touches rights, opportunities, status and freedom when it enters consequential decisions (Magnifica Humanitas, ¶102).
+AI is now part of legal, ethical, operational, data, third-party and cultural risk.
+The Encyclical reminds us that AI affects rights, opportunities, status, and freedom when it enters into consequential decisions (Magnifica Humanitas, ¶102).

 2. Build and maintain an AI inventory because governance begins with visibility.
-Every AI use case should have an owner, purpose, risk rating, data classification, control set, approval status and review cycle.
+Every AI use case should have an owner, a purpose, a risk rating, a data classification, a control set, an approval status, and a review cycle.

-3. Govern compliance’s own AI use because accountability starts at home.
+3. Govern compliance’s own use of AI because accountability starts at home.
 Compliance should use AI, but it must document purpose, controls, human review, validation and accountability.

 4. Move from policy to controls because technology is never neutral.
 AI governance requires approval workflows, data restrictions, testing, monitoring, escalation, remediation and auditability (Magnifica Humanitas, ¶9, ¶104).